amytrinh334/league-of-legends-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
-This box plot shows the distribtion of total monster objective kills by result, where losing teams (0) are green and winning teams (1) are orange.
+This box plot shows the distribution of total monster objective kills by result, where losing teams (0) are green and winning teams (1) are orange.
 It appears that winning teams have a higher median number of total monster objective kills by result at 7 and also has a smaller variance.
 Losing teams have a lower median number of total team kills at 3.

 ## Interesting Aggregates
 We created a pivot table by grouping the data by results.
 This dataframe summarize the pattern that was revealed in our bivariate analysis.
 This revealed that teams that usually lost the match had a lower average amount of kills and monster objective kills than teams that won the match.
 We will go more into depth with this information during our hypothesis testing.